University of Chicago Press: Current status

 Garrett P. Kiely became the 15th director of the University of Chicago Press on September 1, 2007.
-He heads one of academic publishing's largest operations, employing more than 300 people across three divisions—books, journals, and distribution—and publishing 81 journal titles and approximately 280 new books and 70 paperback reprints each year.
+He heads one of academic publishing's largest operations, employing more than 300 people across three divisions—books, journals, and distribution—and publishing 92 journal titles and approximately 280 new books and 70 paperback reprints each year.

-The Press publishes over 50 new trade titles per year, across many subject areas.
+The press publishes over 50 new trade titles per year, across many subject areas.
 It also publishes regional titles, such as The Encyclopedia of Chicago (2004), edited by James R. Grossman, Ann Durkin Keating, and Janice Reiff; The Chicagoan: A Lost Magazine of the Jazz Age (2008) by Neil Harris; One More Time: The Best of Mike Royko (1999), a collection of columns by Pulitzer Prize-winning newspaperman Mike Royko of the Chicago Sun-Times and the Chicago Tribune; and many other books about the art, architecture, and nature of Chicago and the Midwest.

-The Press has recently expanded its digital offerings to include most newly published books as well as key backlist titles.
+The press has recently expanded its digital offerings to include most newly published books as well as key backlist titles.
 In 2013, Chicago Journals began offering e-book editions of each new issue of each journal, for use on e-reader devices such as smartphones, iPad, and Amazon Kindle.
 The contents of The Chicago Manual of Style are available online to paid subscribers.
 The Chicago Distribution Center is recognized as a leading distributor of scholarly works, with over 100 client presses.

 Books Division

 The Books Division of the University of Chicago Press has been publishing books for scholars, students, and general readers since 1892 and has published over 11,000 books since its founding.
-The Books Division presently has more than 6,000 books in print, including such well-known works as The Chicago Manual of Style (1906); The Structure of Scientific Revolutions (1962), by Thomas Kuhn; A River Runs Through It (1976), by Norman Maclean; and The Road to Serfdom (1944), by F. A. Hayek.
-In July 2009, the Press announced the Chicago Digital Editions program, which made many of the Press's titles available in e-book form for sale to individuals.
+The Books Division has more than 6,000 books in print, including such well-known works as The Chicago Manual of Style (1906); The Structure of Scientific Revolutions (1962), by Thomas Kuhn; A River Runs Through It (1976), by Norman Maclean; and The Road to Serfdom (1944), by F. A. Hayek.
+In July 2009, the press announced the Chicago Digital Editions program, which made many of the press's titles available in e-book form for sale to individuals.
 As of August 2016, more than 3,500 titles are available in this format.
-In August 2010, the Press published the 16th Edition of The Chicago Manual of Style simultaneously in print and online editions.
+In August 2010, the press published the 16th Edition of The Chicago Manual of Style simultaneously in print and online editions.
 The Books Division offers a Free E-book Of The Month program, through which site visitors may provide their e-mail address and receive a link to that month's free, downloadable e-book selection.

+University of Chicago Press joined The Association of American Publishers trade organization in the Hachette v.
+Internet Archive lawsuit which resulted in the removal of access to over 500,000 books from global readers.